Dysart, Queensland: History

 Prussian explorer Ludwig Leichhardt explored the region in 1845 being the first European to do so.
-This included climbing to the summit of nearby Campbells Peak and allegedly building a stone cairn there.
+This included climbing to the summit of nearby Campbell Peak and allegedly building a stone cairn there.

 The town of Dysart was established in 1973 to support the Saraji coal mine with the Post Office opening on 8 October 1973.
 The name Dysart comes from the name of a pastoral run and a parish in the area; it means a retreat for monks and hence solitude in Irish Gaelic.

 Dysart State School opened on 21 May 1973.
 A secondary department was added in 1979, which operated until Dysart State High School opened on 20 September 1980.

 The Dysart Library opened in 1982.